mattfromseattle/wats3020final.github.io/index.md

 # The Book of Kells

 ## Introduction
 The purpose of this website is to present my final project for the WATS3020 class, demonstrating my understanding of the history of text in tech.
 Throughout this page, I will highlight what my selected imagery is, its significance and history, my own adaptation of the selected image, and an analysis of it.
 After that, I will then discuss the audience my adaptation is intended for and how I would look to persuade that audience with my adaptation.
 Lastly, I will outline my process and decision making around my adaptation, outlining how I arrived at conclusions that I have.
+For my image, I am focusing on The **Book of Kells**, specifically the image of Saint Matthew.

 <div id="container">
   <img src="http://www.florin.ms/mathkells.jpg">